TheGeekOnSkates/breakaway-basic/README.md

 # TO-DO's (in no particular order)

 * As I create/change BASIC commands, keep updating the docs.
-* Keep working on multiple GOSUBs, nested GOSUBs etc - almost there!
-* Fix REVERSE
 * Add PUT x y character
-* Add COLOR x y color...
+* Add COLOR x y color, or maybe COLORS x y fg bg
-* Start on aliases
-* Import my old variables setup

 # KNOWN ISSUES

 * GOSUB/RETURN - nested GOSUBs seem to work now, but not two GOSUBs back-to-back (see latest test)
-* REVERSE isn't working - not sure why (probably an ID10T error :D)

 # FEATURES TO BE ADDED

 * IF (here's where that "RC" variable will come in handy, and the string-replacing stuff I wrote, etc.)
+* RENUMBER (like I think it was the TI 99 4/A had)
 * Playing with the idea of aliases.
 For example:

 	ALIAS CD SYS cd